It's best to use Conditional Access based MFA when you have Azure AD Premium P1…

-It’s good to test all the scenarios before you start to migrate any mailboxes.
+It’s good to go through the Exchange hybrid test plan checklist and test all the scenarios before you start to migrate any mailboxes.
 The first task is to create an Office 365 user mailbox in Exchange hybrid configuration.
-In this article, we will look at the different options on how to create Office 365 mailbox in Exchange Hybrid.
+In this article, we will look at the different options on how to create Office 365 mailbox in Exchange hybrid.

 Table of contents